IALSA/IALSA-2015-Portland/reports/individual/eas.md

 To remind you, **model_number** (*b1, u0, u1, u2*) refers to the model specification, as shown in the figure below.
 The first letter (*b* or *u*) indicates whether the models specifies a single outcome (*u* for *univariate*) or two outcomes (*b* for *bivariate*), while the number (e.g. u*0*, u*1*, u*2*) indicates the highest random term on the first level. </br>

-The figure below shows the proper naming convention for the models you estimated in your study.
+The figure below (next section) shows the proper naming convention for the models you estimated in your study.
 Our scripts rely on this naming convention for the key information about the model.
 Therefore, it is of utmost importance you follow these rules. **If named incorrectly, models cannot be used in the collective analysis**.
 Some mistakes (like some typos) could be corrected automatically.
 Other, however, require your attention.